rlancemartin/rlancemartin.github.io/_posts/2025-12-01-claude_diary.md

 ## Implementing Memory For Claude Code

-I used this reflection-based approach to implement a memory system for Claude Code.
+I used this reflection-based approach with Claude Code, asking Claude to distill diary entries from sessions and performing reflection over collected entries to update `CLAUDE.md`.

 <figure>
 <img src="/assets/claude_diary_flow.png" width="90%">